Camera Icon

 Agreement of Association, meeting minutes and by-laws, 8/16/1951 (signed originals as well as two copies of the Commonwealth of MA proclamation establishing the Fannie Stebbins Memorial Wildlife Refuge, Inc. (FSMWR), 9/28/1951; also draft constitution and by-laws and related correspondence)

-Bylaws, 1951, 1957 (with edits), 12/13/1959 (as amended)
+By-laws, 1951, 1957 (with edits), 12/13/1959 (as amended)

 Committees, Research and Education, comments re. policies for refuge, etc., 1952-1953